Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation

 We proceed to make some more detailed comments on the axioms.
-A small technical refinement compared to \cite{Oe:GBQFT,Oe:2dqym} is that the amplitude map in axiom (T4) is only required to be defined on a dense subspace.
+A small technical ref\/inement compared to \cite{Oe:GBQFT,Oe:2dqym} is that the amplitude map in axiom (T4) is only required to be def\/ined on a dense subspace.
 This is sensible, since the amplitude map is generically not continuous.
-The definition only on a dense subspace was to some extend implicit previously, but is now made completely explicit.
-This also affects some of the other axioms.
+The def\/inition only on a dense subspace was to some extend implicit previously, but is now made completely explicit.
+This also af\/fects some of the other axioms.

-A more important change as compared to \cite{Oe:GBQFT,Oe:2dqym} is the splitting of what previously was the axiom (T5), formulating the gluing of two disjoint regions, into two parts, (T5a) and (T5b).
+\looseness=1 A more important change as compared to \cite{Oe:GBQFT,Oe:2dqym} is the splitting of what previously was the axiom (T5), formulating the gluing of two disjoint regions, into two parts, (T5a) and (T5b).
 This serves several purposes.
-Firstly, we may not only glue two disjoint regions together, but we may also perform gluings of different parts of the boundary of a connected region.
+Firstly, we may not only glue two disjoint regions together, but we may also perform gluings of dif\/ferent parts of the boundary of a connected region.
 Indeed, this was already actually used in \cite{Oe:2dqym}.
-On the other hand, any gluing of disjoint unions can of course be described by first joining the regions into a single (non-connected) region and then performing gluings on this region only.
+On the other hand, any gluing of disjoint unions can of course be described by f\/irst joining the regions into a single (non-connected) region and then performing gluings on this region only.
 So there is no loss of generality involved in the change.

-The most important change as compared to \cite{Oe:GBQFT,Oe:2dqym} is that we slightly weaken the the gluing axiom.
-Namely, we introduce a scalar factor $c(M;\Sigma,\overline{\Sigma'})$ into the gluing equation (\ref{eq:glueax1}).
+The most important change as compared to \cite{Oe:GBQFT,Oe:2dqym} is that we slightly weaken the gluing axiom.
+Namely, we introduce a scalar factor $c(M;\Sigma,\overline{\Sigma'})$ into the gluing equation~(\ref{eq:glueax1}).
 We call this the \emph{gluing anomaly factor}.
-It is a variant of what Turaev calls an \emph{anomaly cocycle} \cite{Tur:qinv}, where the group in question is here the multiplicative group of complex numbers without $0$.
-This yields another reason for the splitting of the gluing axiom into (T5a) and (T5b): The axiom (T5a) does not involve such a factor.
+It is a variant of what Turaev calls an \emph{anomaly cocycle}~\cite{Tur:qinv}, where the group in question is here the multiplicative group of complex numbers without~$0$.
+This yields another reason for the splitting of the gluing axiom into~(T5a) and~(T5b): The axiom~(T5a) does not involve such a factor.